-The Board of Directors is responsible for the preparation of the Compensation Report in accordance with the provisions of Swiss law and the Company's articles of incorporation, and for such internal control as the Board of Directors determines is necessary to enable the preparation of the Compensation Report that is free from material misstatement, whether due to fraud or error.
-The Board of Directors is also responsible for designing the remuneration system and defining individual remuneration packages.
+The Board of Directors is responsible for the preparation of a Compensation Report in accordance with the provisions of Swiss law and the Company's articles of association, and for such internal control as the Board of Directors determines is necessary to enable the preparation of a Compensation Report that is free from material misstatement, whether due to fraud or error.
+It is also responsible for designing the remuneration system and defining individual remuneration packages.